RagnarB83/ash-documentation/docs/module_dynamics.rst

 Molecular dynamics
 =================================================

-Molecular dynamics in ASH is currently available via 2 different approaches: dynamics routines via the OpenMM library or the ASE library.
+Molecular dynamics in ASH is currently available via 2 different approaches: 1) dynamics routines via the OpenMM library or 2) the ASE library.
 Both approaches support all available ASH Theory levels.

 - The OpenMM approach uses an interface to the MM dynamics routines of OpenMM library.
-It is particularly recommended for running MM simulations and QM/MM.
+It is particularly recommended for running MM and QM/MM simulations when system size is larger.
 This is by far the best option when a significant part of time is spent on calculating the MM energy+gradient.
 This approach also allows QM dynamics.
 It requires the OpenMM library to be installed
 - The ASE approach uses dynamics routines of the ASE library.
 This also allows molecular dynamics to be performed via any theory level in ASH: QM, MM or QM/MM theory.
 This requires the `ASE <https://wiki.fysik.dtu.dk/ase/>`_  library to be installed (simple Python pip installation).

 In the future, ASH may feature it's own native dynamics.